status-im/pm/notes/transcript14.md

 # DAO

 Ricardo: I can go, I'm working on dApp democracy, now I'm currently researching how I will implement the veto function and also there is a problem with allocation of essence not a problem, but a characteristic that is there is some balances that need to be removed from the total quorum, because there are like not actively been set of balances, they are locked balances.
 So, there is these two things that I'm working on dApp democracy.
-Also, I'm researching on Ethereum geth, I'm already started to update whisper version 6 from the version 3, that is returned geth to the 6, and with that I think should be easy to build something for Status in Ethereum geth if someone wants too.
+Also, I'm researching on Ethereum J, I'm already started to update Whisper version 6 from the version 3, that is returned J to the 6, and with that I think should be easy to build something for Status in Ethereum J if someone wants too.

 Pedro: Thanks, Ricardo.
 Anyone else?

 9:00 - 10:00

 Anna: Because Igor is on vacation, I can tell about Status Call.
-We have released the hotfix last week mainly it was about possibility to cancel the tinned mail server, so when you selected some mail server as your preferred one you was not able to unselect it, now you can, so if for some reason the mail server is not responding or whatever behavior in a wrong way, now you can just cancel and have the app to select any other mail server that is responding and behaving well.
+We have released the hot fix last week mainly it was about possibility to cancel the tinned mail server, so when you selected some mail server as your preferred one you was not able to unselect it, now you can, so if for some reason the mail server is not responding or whatever behavior in a wrong way, now you can just cancel and have the app to select any other mail server that is responding and behaving well.

 10:00 - 11:00